Notes on integer division. Notes on integer division.

 D × Q + R = N

-while the second will likely require no change:
+while the second requires no change:

 | R | < | D |